Distillers Emily and Joel Vikre

 “I have loved reconnecting with old friends who have also come back, and meeting new people and making new friends,” added Emily.

 Emily has also enjoyed area arts organizations and is on the Board of Directors of Loon Opera.
 Joel is the President of the Board of Directors of the St. Louis River Alliance.
-And they both take all the time they can get with their sons Espen (7) and Vidar (3), soaking up every outdoor experience they can get in together as a family in every season.
+And they both take all the time they can get with their sons Espen (9) and Vidar (5), soaking up every outdoor experience they can as a family in every season.

 “I loved growing up here,” said Emily.
 “It is such a wonderful place to live.
 The trails, the parks, skating, skiing, biking, the time with the kids here now is so special.
 The access to nature is unparalleled.”